Further Leave to Remain in the UK as a Spouse/Partner

 The Financial requirement

-If you or your partner were first granted leave as a spouse/partner before 11 April 2024 and you/they are extending that visa (including if you first applied as a fiancé(e) or proposed civil partner), the minimum income threshold is £18,600 gross per annum.
+If you or your partner were first granted leave as a spouse/partner for an application that was submitted before 11 April 2024 and you/they are extending that visa (including if you first applied as a fiancé(e) or proposed civil partner), the minimum income threshold is £18,600 gross per annum.
 This threshold increases to £22,400 if you are applying to extend with a dependant child, and then further increments of £2,400 for each additional child you are applying with (up to a maximum threshold of £29,000).

-If your first leave as a partner was granted on or after 11 April 2024, you must meet the current minimum income threshold of £29,000 gross per annum.
+If your first leave as a partner was granted for an application that was submitted on or after 11 April 2024, you must meet the current minimum income threshold of £29,000 gross per annum.

 You can meet this via you and/or your spouse/partner's income from employment or self-employment).
 You can also meet this with cash savings over £16,000, pensions, maternity allowances or bereavement benefits received in the UK.